Tencent/TNN/doc/en/user/convert_en.md

 optional arguments:
   -h, --help            show this help message and exit
 ```
 From above，we can know that currently convert2tnn provides conversion support for 3 model formats.
-Suppose we want to convert the Tensorflow model to a TNN model here, we enter the following command to continue to get help information:
+Suppose we want to convert the Tensorflow model to a TNN model here, we enter the following subcommand to continue to get help information:

 ``` shell script
 docker run  -it tnn-convert:latest  python3 ./converter.py tf2tnn -h